backco/tracesim/README.md

-Evaluation framework for trace similarity metrics.
+Framework for implementing and evaluating trace similarity metrics.
 Setup is tested on linux systems, but should be straightforward using utilities listed below.

 ## Prerequisites